apify/crawlee-python/docs/examples/beautifulsoup-crawler.md

         max_request_retries=1,
         # Increase the timeout for processing each page to 30 seconds.
         request_handler_timeout=timedelta(seconds=30),
-        # Limit the crawl to only 10 requests.
+        # Limit the crawl to max requests.
 Remove or increase it for crawling all links.
         max_requests_per_crawl=10,
     )